 “These are not small needs,” says Rashi Venkataraman, executive director of prevention and population health, America’s Health Insurance Plans (AHIP).
 “Social determinants of health point to bigger-picture gaps in resources that significantly affect population health.
 And there is no one-size-fits-all approach.”

-The survey results point to the need for close collaboration between payers and providers in determining the right approach for investment in social determinants of health initiatives.
+The survey results point to the need for close collaboration between payers and providers in determining the right strategies to assess social determinants of health investment initiatives.

 Just 41 percent of survey respondents say their organizations are adequately addressing social determinants of health for the populations they serve.
 Resource constraints—both for payers and providers—continue to be a significant challenge, Venkataraman says.